frnsys/broca/README.md

     - `doc`: for computing similarity matrices for sets of documents
 - `preprocess`: for preprocessing text, i.e. cleaning
 - `knowledge`: tools for preparing or incorporating external knowledge sources, such as Wikipedia or IDF on auxiliary corpora
-- `pipeline`: for easily chaining `broca` classes into pipelines - useful for rapidly iterating
+- `pipeline`: for easily chaining `broca` classes into pipelines - useful for rapid prototyping

 ## Installation